 This legislative change is also retroactive.
 National Guard members who served decades ago and now meet the new Title 32 guidelines could now be eligible for a VA loan.

-Some paperwork and documentation can vary, but the VA loan process isn't very different for Guard or Reserve borrowers.
+Some paperwork and documentation can vary, but the VA loan process isn't very different for National Guard or Reserve borrowers.
 They have access to the same significant homebuying benefits with the same general process.

-Prospective homebuyers can talk with a Veterans United VA Loan Expert about their eligibility for the VA loan program.
+Prospective homebuyers can talk with a Veterans United VA loan expert about their eligibility for the VA loan program.
 You don't need to have your Certificate of Eligibility in hand to start the VA mortgage process.

-Once things are underway, lenders may ask for a DD-214, an NGB-22 for National Guard members, or a points statement and copy of discharge statement for Reservists.
+Once things are underway, lenders may ask for a DD-214, an NGB-22 for National Guard members, or a points statement and copy of the discharge statement for Reservists.

 How many retirement points do I need for a VA loan?